Workplace adaptability skills: 6 to build at work today

 • Practice active listening when you're learning something new.

-• Withhold judgements until you have all the information—this includes limiting beliefs about yourself or your capabilities.
+• Withhold judgments until you have all the information, including limiting beliefs about yourself or your capabilities.

-• Try to think about the current situation from every angle, stretching your mind to include all of the varying possibilities.
+• Try to think about the current situation from every angle, stretching your mind to include all possibilities.

 Read: Listening to understand: How to practice active listening (with examples)

 Example: You work in content and rely heavily on the design team to supply you with imagery to support your work.
-After a few months, the designer you’ve been working with starts taking longer to respond and missing deadlines.
-You become increasingly resentful as you suddenly need to do your job and—in your mind—theirs.
+After a few months, the designer you've been working with starts responding more slowly and missing deadlines.

 Instead of holding onto resentment and assumptions, you sit down with the designer to try to understand their perspective.
-You realize the designer has been under an increasing amount of pressure because someone on their team left suddenly and they’ve been picking up the slack.
-Because you went into the conversation with an open mind, you’re able to be understanding and come up with a solution.
+You realize they've been under increasing pressure because someone on their team left suddenly.
+Because you went into the conversation with an open mind, you're able to be understanding and find a solution.

 Read: The best conflict resolution strategy you’re not using